-As a CTE coordinator, Graves conducts observations in classrooms, takes notes, and meets with teachers one on one to see their thoughts and comments.
+As a CIMC, Graves conducts observations in classrooms, takes notes, and meets with teachers one on one to see their thoughts and comments.
 She provides different resources to teachers, and makes sure they are succeeding in their job.

 Graves’ favorite thing about Riverside is being able to speak to students even though she does not teach anymore.

 “In the hallways I talk to them,” she said.
 “If I see that they are sad I’m like ‘what’s wrong baby, how can I help.’
 If they are happy, I’m happy with them.
 I find positive comments and share them.”

 The most challenging part of Graves’ day is seeing teachers with low enthusiasm.

 “It really bothers me,” Graves said.
 “Even when my brother was dying of cancer I worked every day of the week.
 My students would ask me [why] are you still here, and I would say ‘well you need me to, so yeah.’”

 Douglas Hervey didn’t always see himself becoming a teacher.